What is the Derby Ram Trail?

-The art trail is live in Derby for ten weeks from 27 May – 22 August 2021.
+The art trail will be live in Derby for twelve weeks from 27 May – 22 August 2021.
 We’ll be working out the trail route over the next few months, and expect to be able to tell you more about the sculpture locations soon.
 A map and mobile app will help people navigate around the trail.

 Why is the sculpture a ram?